netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_apic_gitlab_drone.md

 Description: the `Test Bootstrap` step is responsible for testing the bootstrapped configuration.

-Currently, the `Test Bootstrap` step will contain following code.
-No changes are required as such.
+Currently, the `Bootstrap` step will not be in the drone.yml file so we need to add it.
+Copy and paste the following snippet to your drone file.

 ```
   - name: Test Bootstrap